Valentin9003/AJS/README.md

 # A.J.S.
-Site for Ads, Jobs and Services
+Ads, Jobs and Services WebSite